MAGALA-RICHARD/apsimNGpy/docs/README.md

 updating physical and organic soil properties, as well as crop-specific parameters like lower limit (LL), drain upper limit (DUL), saturation (SAT), bulk density (BD), hydraulic conductivity at saturation (KS), and more based on the provided soil tables.

-->> key-word argument
+- **kwargs:

-adjust_rue: Boolean, adjust the radiation use efficiency 'set_sw_con': Boolean, set the drainage coefficient for each layer adJust_kl:: Bollean, adjust, kl based on productivity index 'CultvarName': cultivar name which is in the sowing module for adjusting the rue
+`set_sw_con`: Boolean, set the drainage coefficient for each layer

+`adJust_kl`:: Bolean, adjust, kl based on productivity index

+`CultvarName`: cultivar name which is in the sowing module for adjusting the rue

-tillage: specify whether you will be carried to adjust some physical parameters
+`tillage`: specify whether you will be carried to adjust some physical parameters